pamelaFranco/glioma-connectomics-xai/README.md

 ---

-The aim of this study was to investigate whether diffusion MRI-derived tumor-masked structural connectomics can serve as a non-invasive neuroradiological biomarker of glioma grade and to identify tract-specific patterns of WM disruption associated with tumor aggressiveness using explainable ML.
-Given the exploratory nature of this work and the limited cohort size, the primary objective was to evaluate methodological feasibility and identify promising connectomic biomarkers for future large-scale studies.
+The aim of this pilot study was to investigate whether a rigorous, tumor-masked structural connectomic derived from diffusion MRI can capture differences between LGG and HGG and reveal tract-specific patterns of WM network disruption associated with tumor aggressiveness.
+Additionally, we explored the utility of explainable ML for improving the biological interpretability of these connectomic alterations.

 ---